jojos38/anycubic-kobra-dark-ui/README.md

-# Ancubic Kobra Dark UI
+# Anycubic Kobra Dark UI
 A dark and improved UI for the Anycubic Kobra 3d printer (ONLY the Anycubic Kobra)

 ### Disclaimer